Working in partnership with parents is paramount to children’s learning and development.

 Your child’s key person will record your child’s daily play experiences and routines in a diary.
 It is intended that this diary will be tailored to your family’s individual needs.
 To achieve this, your child’s key person will discuss with you the information you would like to be recorded each day.

-In support of the Early Years Foundation Stage, your child’s key person will compile a learning journal that will consist of observations and photographs of them at play.
+In support of the Early Years Foundation Stage, your child’s key person will complete an online learning journal that will consist of observations and photographs of them at play.

 Every four months, a summative assessment will be completed that will celebrate your child’s achievements in Personal, Social and Emotional, Communication and Language, Literacy, Mathematics, Understanding the World, Expressive Arts and Design, and Physical Development.